Tiësto: 2013–2018: Club Life and A Town Called Paradise

 Club Life: Volume Three Stockholm was released worldwide physically on 25 June 2013 and it hit No. 16 on the Billboard Top 200 Chart.
 He followed up his third "Club Life" installment with the 2014 effort, A Town Called Paradise.
-The album featured an assortment of guest stars and was preceded by two singles, "Red Lights" and "Wasted" – yielding his first two gold singles in the U.S. A medley from the album also soundtracks a presentation at the Bellagio (resort) fountain in Las Vegas, a first for a dance music artist.
+The album featured an assortment of guest stars and was preceded by two singles, "Red Lights" and "Wasted" – yielding his first two gold singles in the U.S. A medley from the album also soundtracks a presentation at the Bellagio fountain in Las Vegas, a first for a dance music artist.

 In a 2014 interview with DJ Magazine, Tiësto revealed why he left trance music.
 When asked whether his decision to leave the genre was influential to his popularity in the United States, the Dutch producer said: "Maybe, it's hard to say.
 I think I'd still be the 'Tiesto trance guy' but the difference is you're not really being relevant.
 Some of the old trance guys still have their following but it doesn't feel like anybody really cares – and that's the biggest difference.
 It's nice to be in touch with the new kids who are coming up – the 16 and 18-year olds who are producing house music see me as kind of a godfather, and it's really cool to be in touch with them.
 I think if I'd still been a trance DJ, they'd have been so disconnected with that sound that I wouldn't be much inspiration for them, and vice versa."